ADGEfficiency/data-science-south/content/lessons/ci-cd.md

 ### Continuous Deployment in GitHub Actions

-`.github/workflows/deploy.yaml` is a CD workflow that runs on every push to the `main` branch.
-It:
+`.github/workflows/deploy.yaml` is a CD workflow that runs on every push to the `main` branch:

-- sets up Node & Python environments,
-- installs dependencies,
-- deploys a CDK app to AWS.

 ```yaml { title = ".github/workflows/deploy.yaml" }
 name: deploy